Frequently Asked Questions About Sports Officiating Tax Issues

 Are the officiating camps I attend deductible?

 Yes.
 Your education and training to stay current in your skills are directly related to the business of officiating.
 For example, your attendee fee for the NASO Sports Officiating Summit would be deductible.
 Some of the expenses that might be incurred include travel, meals (at 50%) and registration fees.
-Keep careful record of these expenses at the time they are incurred.
+Keep careful record of those expenses at the time they are incurred.
 If your camp fee includes meals it is 100% deductible, no adjustment is required for the value of the meals.

 Is all my mileage deductible if I leave my primary employment and stop by home on the way to a game?

 Yes.
 Income is not determined based on how it is paid to you or how much it is.
-If you provided services for the cash it is income to you.
-This will be true even if you do not receive a Form 1099 for the income.
+If you provided services for the cash, it is income to you.
+That will be true even if you do not receive a Form 1099 for the income.

-Can I deduct my telephone for use in my officiating business?
+Can I deduct my cell phone for use in my officiating business?

-No. The expenses related to this activity will be personal and nondeductible.
+Maybe.
+The expenses related to this activity will usually be personal and therefore nondeductible.
 The training you might gain is too ambiguous to be directly related to your business.
 If the purpose is to evaluate the officials for your association, then the expenses would be deductible.

 Can I deduct my computer?

-Yes and No. If you are officiating as an independent contractor, then you should be able to deduct the business portion of your computer.
+Again, maybe.
+If you are officiating as an independent contractor, then you can deduct the business portion of your computer.
 If you are officiating as an employee, the computer must be a condition of employment before the business portion would be deductible.

 How long should I keep my records?

 For federal purposes you should keep proof to support your claim to a deduction for as long as your income tax return can be examined.
-Generally, it will be necessary for you to keep your records for three years from the date you file the income tax return on which the deduction is claimed.
+Generally, it will be necessary for you to keep your records for three years from the date you file the income tax return.
 A return filed early is considered as filed on the due date.
 The statute of limitations for state returns will vary by state.
-Check with your tax advisor for your state requirement.
+Check with your tax professional for your state requirements.